moneytransfers.com

 Customers can get better rates using money transfer providers, which offer rates closer to the mid-market.
 Leading remittance providers like Wise offer customers mid-market rates.

-You can expect a similar foreign currency exchange rate with Chase Bank to the foreign currency exchange you are offered by any other large US banks, but you will typically find a more competitive foreign exchange rate online with the mid-market rate when using a money transfer operator (MTO) that specialises in international transfers.
+You can expect a similar foreign currency exchange rate with Chase Bank to the foreign currency exchange you are offered by any other large US banks, but you will typically find a more competitive foreign exchange rate online with the mid-market rate when using a money transfer company that specialises in international transfers.

 Chase Bank transfer Fees